TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 ### Messaging Encoding

-TAP messages MUST be encoded in [JSON](https://datatracker.ietf.org/doc/html/rfc8259) format.
+TAP messages MUST be encoded in [JSON] format.

 ### Messaging Methodology

-TAP messages should adhere to the [DIDComm-V2 specification](https://identity.foundation/didcomm-messaging/spec/v2.1/) benefiting from it's security, privacy, decentralization and transport independence.
+TAP messages should adhere to the [DIDComm-V2 specification][DIDComm] benefiting from it's security, privacy, decentralization and transport independence.

 The following attributes from DIDComm are used in TAP: